miker704/Strife/patch_V5_notes.md

     - Removed Threads icon from dm Message control.
     - Removed the super reaction icon from appearing by default now it requires a user to hold shift to reveal it in dm Message control.
     - Updated icon and control placement for dm message control.
+    - Added thread icon to server message control when hovering over a message that is not the current user.